back to top

-APK stands for Android Package Kit, or Android PacKage.
-When it comes to sideloading, Chromebook does officially support it, but it requires you to enable developer mode and system reset.
+APK stands for Android Package Kit or Android Package.
+When it comes to sideloading, Chromebooks officially support it, but it requires you to enable developer mode and a system reset.

-It is quite straightforward with the Linus Subsystem, and does not require a clean state.
-Checkout with the following instructions mentioned down below.
+It is quite straightforward with the Linux subsystem and does not require a clean state.
+Checkout with the following instructions mentioned below:

 Enable the Linux Subsystem